What is Arthritis?

-A study conducted in 2011 which was presented to the American Orthopedic Society for Sports Medicine showed the results of 24 patients that had radiographic or clinical evidence of knee pain and who had undergone bariatric surgery.
+A study conducted in 2011, which was presented to the American Orthopedic Society for Sports Medicine, showed the results of 24 patients that had radiographic or clinical evidence of knee pain and who had undergone bariatric surgery.
 The age of the patients ranged from 30 years to 67 years.
 The individuals were evaluated for pain and stiffness at six months post-surgery and 12 months post-surgery.
-These individuals were found to have lost 57 pounds on average, had significant improvement in knee stiffness and pain, physical function daily living and quality of life at the six-month mark.
+These individuals were found to have lost 57 pounds on average, had significant improvement in knee stiffness and pain, physical function, daily living, and quality of life at the six-month mark.
 These results came without medications.

 Another study consisted of a review of patient charts after bariatric surgery.
-Out of these patients 192 underwent laparoscopic gastric banding, 53 participated in gastric bypass surgery, and 19 underwent vertical sleeve gastrectomy.
+Out of these patients, 192 underwent laparoscopic gastric banding, 53 participated in gastric bypass surgery, and 19 underwent vertical sleeve gastrectomy.
 The patients had shown a weight loss of 28.4 percent of excess body weight at the follow up apt of 17.2 months.
 These individuals had also indicated a loss of arthritis pain since the surgery.
-Of the patients, 71 percent underwent gastric bypass, 63 percent went through sleeve gastrectomy and 51 percent had lap band surgery and all reported knee osteoarthritis pain relief.
+Of the patients, 71 percent underwent gastric bypass, 63 percent went through sleeve gastrectomy and 51 percent had lap band surgery, and all reported knee osteoarthritis pain relief.

 In addition to changing the benefits that individuals receive when undergoing weight loss surgery, there is also a difference in the way that orthopedic surgeons approach their patients.
-If they are working with an obese individual suffering from osteoarthritis pain, it doesn’t make sense to do a joint replacement while they are still overweight.
+If they are working with obese individuals suffering from osteoarthritis pain, it doesn’t make sense to do a joint replacement while they are still overweight.
 The weight loss will provide additional feedback to the surgeon and can often eliminate the need for joint replacement altogether.
 Addressing the weight loss before discussing the option of surgery is essential to success in relieving the pain that the patient feels.